SEA-PLM 2019 Results

 - The percentage of Grade 5 children performing at or above SDG.4.1.1b ‘end of primary’ indicator in reading ranges from 2 to 82% across participating countries.

-Writing Literacy
+Writing literacy

 - Writing proficiency across countries